 11 workers hurt in factory blast in East London

-Eleven factory workers have been rushed to hospital after they were injured in a blast at a factory manufacturing car parts in East London on Tuesday night.
+Eleven factory workers were rushed to a Beacon Bay hospital after they were injured in a blast on Thursday night at a factory manufacturing car parts in the East London Industrial Development Zone (IDZ).

-IDZ spokeswoman Ayanda Ramncwana said in a statement on Tuesday: "This serves to confirm that there was an incident within one of our enterprises in the zone.
+IDZ spokeswoman Ayanda Ramncwana confirmed the accident.
+"This serves to confirm that there was an incident within one of our enterprises in the zone.
 At this point we have not yet ascertained the cause or the extent of the damage."

 digital access - or try